knap43/mod-manager/README.md

+# Mod Manager

 <img width="1541" height="1056" alt="image" src="https://github.com/user-attachments/assets/ceacf045-6df5-4ed1-8804-609d740a2ce4" />

-Disclaimer: the code in its entirety was written by an LLM, use at your own discretion
+Disclaimer: the code in its entirety was written by an LLM, use at your own discretion.

-# Mod Manager

 A native Linux mod manager modelled on Mod Organizer 2.
 It works with any game whose mods are files placed in a folder, and has first-class support for